dmitribodiu/90-days-challenge/algorithms.md

     difference in height between two subtrees
 2. Balance factor in AVL tree for all nodes must be less than 2

-AVL rotations change the number of children in two node.
+AVL rotations change the number of children in the node.
 Node that is a child gives one it's child to the parent.

 > Operations